energywebfoundation/ocn-node/README.md

 smart contract.
 Normally the CPO platform would need to manage a blockchain wallet, obtain funds and send a transaction to the smart contract to signal that they are registered with a particular OCN client.
 As this step requires additional work and is not the focus of this first test version, it has been delegated to the OCN client.
-In future releases, **registering to an OCN client and registering to the Registry smart contract will be decoupled**.
+As stated above, in future releases, **registering to an OCN client and registering to the Registry smart contract will be decoupled**.

 For the reasons outlined above, the wallet that is created will need to be funded.
 As the OCN client is configured to use the Energy Web Foundation's Volta test network by default, the [Volta faucet](https://voltafaucet.energyweb.org/)